balderdashy/sails-docs/anatomy/myApp/Gruntfile.js.md

 # myApp/Gruntfile.js
 ### Purpose

 Sails uses [Grunt](http://gruntjs.com) for asset management.
-This file contains configuration information for the GRUNT tasks that Sails uses for this purpose.
+This file contains the entry point for the default asset pipeline in Sails; that is, the code that does stuff like compiling LESS stylesheets, minifying scripts for production, and precompiling and injecting client-side templates.

 Sails' integration with Grunt is fully customizable but for most use cases, this file should remain unchanged.
 Instead, put your custom logic in `myApp/tasks/`.